memgraph/docs/mage/query-modules/python/elasticsearch-synchronization.md

 ```

 ### `create_index()`
-A method that can be used for creating Elasticsearch indexes.
+The method used for creating Elasticsearch indexes.

 #### **Input**:
 - `index_name: str` -> Name of the index that needs to be created.
-- `schema_path: str` -> Path to the schema from where it will be loaded.
+- `schema_path: str` -> Path to the schema from where the index will be loaded.
 - `schema_parameters: Dict[str, Any]` ->
   - `number_of_shards: int` -> Number of shards index will use.
   - `number_of_replicas: int` -> Number of replicas index will use.